chutter/PhyloProcessR/README.md

 # Installation

-The major dependency for AstralPlane is of course the program ASTRAL-III.
-This program is Java-based and can be run on any machine that can run Java.

-ASTRAL-III is available on GitHub here: https://github.com/smirarab/ASTRAL

-Instructions for installation and testing ASTRAL-III are included therein, and once it is up and running AstralPlane should be functional!
+PHYLOCAP is an R package that has been tested on R version 3.5 or greater.

 PHYLOCAP depends on one R package currently:
   1) data.table (>=1.12)

-PHYLOCAP has two additional R package dependencies, which are treated as imports (i.e. you need them installed, but library(ape) and library(stringr) not needed: ape (>= 5.0) stringr (>= 1.4)
+PHYLOCAP has two additional R package imports (i.e. you need them installed, but not loaded  with library(): ape (>= 5.0) stringr (>= 1.4)